-Normally, a carrier must choose two SSSGs for every Federal group having a unique rate code.
+Normally, a carrier must choose two SSSGs for every unique Federal rate code.
 It is possible that a carrier could have several different geographical regions of federal enrollees under the same rate code.
 It is even possible that these regions could be in different states.

-Our SSSG policy with regard to Federal groups in different regions under the same rate code is as follows:
+Our SSSG policy regarding Federal groups in different regions under the same rate code is as follows:

-- (a) Those Federal groups in the same state or in the same metropolitan area must be combined and the carrier must choose two SSSGs for the combined Federal group. - (b) Those Federal groups in different states (but not in the same metropolitan area) must be combined in each state, and the carrier must choose two SSSGs for the combined Federal groups in each state. - > The following examples illustrate the above policies:
+- (a) Those Federal groups in the same state or in the same metropolitan area must be combined and the carrier must choose two SSSGs for the combined Federal group. - (b) Those Federal groups in different states (but not in the same metropolitan area) must be combined, and the carrier must choose two SSSGs for the combined Federal groups.
+The following examples illustrate the above policies: